 Preparing to visit Machu Picchu

-We woke up around 4:30am at our guesthouse in Ollantaytambo to catch the first train out that morning to Aguas Caliente (the nearest town to Machu Picchu).
+We woke up around 4:30am at our Ollantaytambo guesthouse in the sacred valley to catch the first train out that morning to Aguas Caliente (the nearest town to Machu Picchu).
 Our guesthouse made us a lunch which consisted of an unappealing ham sandwich and fruit.
 Looking back on it, we probably should have brought more food and water.
 Ollantaytambo is a tiny town and walking to the train station only takes 15 minutes.
 There were also cars and tuk tuks waiting in the main square so we paid the 3 soles for a quick ride.